Siri-shh/Hostel_Management_System/README.md

 # MIT Hostel Allotment System

 I built this specifically to tackle the problem MIT (Manipal Institute of Technology) currently faces every year: a highly stressful, vague, and often opaque hostel allocation process.
-The goal was to build a system that can handle our complex institutional logic—like CGPA sorting, year-based tiebreakers, and keeping friend groups together—without it turning into a manual spreadsheet nightmare or a random lottery.
+The goal was to build a system that can handle our complex institutional logic—like CGPA sorting, year-based tiebreakers, and keeping friend groups together, without it turning into a manual spreadsheet nightmare or a random lottery.

 The stack is **Next.js (App Router)**, **React**, **PostgreSQL (Neon)**, and **Prisma ORM**.